doctrine/orm/docs/en/tutorials/getting-started.rst

 -----------------

 This guide is designed for beginners that haven't worked with Doctrine ORM before.
-There are some prerequesites for the tutorial that have to be
+There are some prerequisites for the tutorial that have to be
 installed:

 - PHP 5.4 or above